yiannisp1822/pandas-challenge-1/README.md

 1. **Data Cleaning and Preparation**:
     - Load the dataset into a DataFrame.
     - Rename columns for better readability.
-    - Identify and handle missing values if any.
+    - Identify and handle missing values, if any.

 2. **Calculating Shipping Price**:
     - Calculate the shipping price based on unit weight and quantity.